20 Everyday Acts of Racism That Don’t Get Talked About Enough

 Going to the corner store while Black

 “When I was around ten years old, my cousins and I were spending the summer at my great-grandma’s in the South.
 We walked to the neighborhood corner store in a group one hot day to get snacks and juice.
 As we are walking up, we see a group of non-Black kids, clearly together, come out of the store all at once.
 When we tried to enter, we were told we could only enter two at a time.
 When we asked why, the owner made us get out and threatened us.
 When we came back with adults, the owner accused us of stealing.
 My family never shopped there again.
 I cried the whole way home.
 Not because I was sad but because I was angry.
 And so were my cousins and aunts.
-How do you terrorize kids and criminalize them because of their skin color?” —Tyler L. Here’s how one Black mother is talking to her daughter about racism.
+How do you terrorize kids and criminalize them because of their skin color?” —Tyler L.

 Buying lunch while brown

 XiXinXing/Getty Images“I can remember being in eighth grade and waiting in the lunch line to get my food when a kid called me a Chink.
 That same kid would stretch the corners of his eyes every time I saw him during lunch.
 I was embarrassed, so I pretended I didn’t care when I really did.
 One day, a teacher saw him doing the ‘Asian eyes’ at me and yelled at him.
 During my next class, I was called down to the principal’s office.
 The principal asked me what happened and if I was upset by what happened, not knowing this was going on every day I saw this kid at lunch.
 I lied and told the principal I was unbothered, even said we were friends.
 I was too embarrassed to show any feelings.” —Lily V.